Pursue Your Passions

 Student Organizations can find all forms, files, and information on Collegiate Link under Campus Links to support their organization's operation.
 Sign up for the weekly newsletter, where we send updates on policies and answers to frequently asked questions.

-Student Organization Registration is August 9-September 10th for the Fall registration; if you do not submit registration by this date, you will need to register in the spring.
+Student Organization Registration is January 3-February 4 for the Spring registration; if you do not submit registration by this date, you will be unable to register until next academic year.
 To complete registration, student organizations will need to do the following by the registration end date.

 - Register the Organization in Collegiate Link